earthly/website/blog/_posts/2023-09-11-nx-monorepos-guide.md

 Monorepos are becoming the norm for organizing multiple interrelated projects in a single repo.
 To make full use of a monorepo, you must use a build tool that is capable of efficiently handling a monorepo.

 In this article, you explored a powerful tool called Nx.
 You learned about its pros and cons and saw how easy it is to build a monorepo with it.
 If your projects are predominantly in JavaScript or TypeScript, then you can't go wrong with Nx.
-If your projects includ use of other languages, Nx can still work but you might want to take a look at [Earthly.](https://earthly.dev/)
+If your projects include use of other languages, Nx can still work but you might want to take a look at [Earthly.](https://earthly.dev/)

 ## Outside Article Checklist

-- [ ] Add in Author page
+* [ ] Add in Author page
-- [ ] Create header image in Canva
+* [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
+* [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
+* [ ] Verify look of article locally
-  - Would any images look better `wide` or without the `figcaption`?
+  * Would any images look better `wide` or without the `figcaption`?
-- [ ] Run mark down linter (`lint`)
-- [ ] Add keywords for internal links to front-matter
+* [ ] Add keywords for internal links to front-matter
-- [ ] Run `link-opp` and find 1-5 places to incorporate links
+* [ ] Run `link-opp` and find 1-5 places to incorporate links
-- [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`
+* [ ] Add Earthly `CTA` at bottom `{% include_html cta/bottom-cta.html %}`